Royal Academy of Dramatic Art: Campus

 RADA is based in the Bloomsbury area of Central London.
 The main RADA building where classes and rehearsals take place is on Gower Street (with a second entrance on Malet Street), with a second premise nearby in Chenies Street where RADA Studios is located.
 The Goodge Street and Euston Square underground stations are both within walking distance.

-The Gower and Malet Street building was re-developed in the late 1990s to designs by Bryan Avery, and incorporated the new theatres and linking the entrances on both streets.
+The Gower and Malet Street building was redeveloped in the late 1990s to designs by Bryan Avery, and incorporated the new theatres and linking the entrances on both streets.

 Theatres

 RADA has five theatres and a cinema.
-In the Malet Street building, the Jerwood Vanburgh Theatre is the largest performance space with a capacity of 194; the George Bernard Shaw Theatre is a black box theatre with a capacity of up to 70; and the Gielgud Theatre is an intimate studio theatre with a capacity of up to 50.
+In the Malet Street building, the Jerwood Vanbrugh Theatre is the largest performance space with a capacity of 194; the George Bernard Shaw Theatre is a black box theatre with a capacity of up to 70; and the Gielgud Theatre is an intimate studio theatre with a capacity of up to 50.
 In January 2012, RADA acquired the lease to the adjacent Drill Hall venue in Chenies Street and renamed it RADA Studios.
 The Drill Hall is a Grade II listed building with a long performing arts history, and was where Nijinsky rehearsed with Diaghilev’s Ballets Russes in 1911.
 This venue has a 200-seat space, the Studio Theatre, and a 50-seat space, the Club Theatre.

 In April 2016, planning permission was granted for the redevelopment of the Chenies Street premises as part of the Richard Attenborough Campaign.